hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Bel.
 You ought to know the art, it is very plain,
 >
-> As you the technic terms of art explain.
+> As you the technic terms[^91] of art explain.

->
+[^91]: This professor, in giving the terms of art, is not candid enough to acknowledge whence he has copied them.

 > Chassée.
 I find you've read my bill by what you've said,
 >
-> In red and blue you'll see I've there displayed,
+> In red and blue[^92] you'll see I've there displayed,

->
+[^92]: Many of these professors consider even black and white not sufficiently attractive, therefore now print their bills in red and blue.

 > The different things I teach, and likewise those
 >
 > Named by those teachers who my fame oppose: